Skip to Content

 • Cyclamen

-Sometimes all you want is a massive pop of color in your garden.
+Sometimes, all you want is a massive pop of color in your garden.
 That’s alright.
 Let’s look at some ideas for single-color gardens.
+First up, red.

-A garden with red flowers in different shades can add a bit of drama and energy to your front yard.
+A garden with red flowers in different shades can add a bit of drama and energy to your front yard (plus, hummingbirds love them).
 You’ll turn a lot of heads with the vibrancy of red.
-Various colors fall on the red spectrum and this range of colors can also include shades of pink.
+Various colors fall on the red spectrum, and this range of colors can also include shades of pink.
 Some stunning flowers fall in this category.

 A gorgeous combination of different shades of red flowers makes a lovely combination that pleases the senses.